charly-lang/charly/docs/guide.md

 ### Operators

 You can override any operator inside an object.
-Just define a method with the corresponding name.
+Just define a method with the name set to a specific operator

 ```javascript
 class Vector2 {